-- We will be using Python 3.9+. - Modern version of Python that has been around since 2008 and is now the de facto standard from Jan 1 2020 most major software packages are stopping support for Python 2 henceforth. - Options for this course: - Install python on your laptop faster, not-reliant on internet connection, most modern version of Python possible. - Google Colab Online Python notebooks.
+- We will be using Python 3.10+. - · Options for this course: - Install python on your laptop faster, not-reliant on internet connection, most modern version of Python possible. - Google Colab Online Python notebooks.
 No installation required.
-But Python version and installed libraries lag the latest versions (sometimes by years).
+But Python version and installed libraries may lag the latest versions (sometimes by years).